wasmCloud/wadm/README.md

 ### Modifying applications

 **wadm** supports upgrading applications by `put`ting new versions of manifests and then `deploy`ing them.
-Try changing the manifest you created above by updating the number of echo replicas.
+Try changing the manifest you created above by updating the number of echo instances.

 ```yaml
 <<ELIDED>>